deephaven-examples/deephaven-matplotlib-base/README.md

 This repository integrates [Deephaven](https://deephaven.io/) with [matplotlib](https://matplotlib.org/), a plotting library for the [Python](https://www.python.org/) programming language.

-First, make sure you have all the needed dependancies to [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/quickstart/).
+First, make sure you have all the needed dependencies to [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/quickstart/).

-To clone this repo and get started all you need to run is:
+To clone this repo and get started, run:

 ```
 git clone https://github.com/deephaven-examples/deephaven-matplotlib-base.git